 - Cover bowl with nut milk bag and pour contents through the mesh.
 Tie bag tightly and begin squeezing out milk into bowl until your nut milk bag is fully wrung out.

 - Transfer milk to large jar and refrigerate.
-Store pulp in freezer for future use.
+Store pulp in freezer for future use, such as in my No-Bake Almond Hemp Protein Balls.

 Homemade Almond Milk